seracio/xstream-connect/README.md

 [xstream](https://github.com/staltz/xstream)'s Streams are the perfect tool to achieve this goal, as they are hot and can easily be transformed into *MemoryStreams* (via the *remember* method).
+[xstream](https://github.com/staltz/xstream) is also light and fast, with a simple and comprehensive API compared to other FRP libs.

 This library only exposes a component *Provider* and an higher order function *connect* to connect your store to the React layer in a *react-redux* fashion.